I’m Garrett Strong with MakeMoneyWelding.com

 Solid wire is just that, it’s solid with no flux inside.
 You don’t need it since you have shielding gas.

-I could go on, but I would rather refer you to my beginners hobby welding course if you want to learn to weld online.
-The mig welding course will show you in much greater depth about MIG welding and why it’s the best for beginners.
+I could go on, but I would rather refer you to my beginners hobby welding course if you want to learn to MIG weld online.
+This mig welding course will show you in much greater depth about MIG welding and why it’s the best for beginners.